darrikonn/vim-gofmt/README.md

-You will also need to install all the necessary binaries. vim-gofmt makes it easy to install all of them by providing a command, `:GoInstallBinaries`, which will `go get` all the required binaries.
+You will also need to install all the necessary binaries. vim-gofmt makes it easy to install all of them by providing a command, `:GoInstallBinaries`, which will `go install` all the required binaries.

 ## Usage